clomads/things-masterlist/README.md

 I make things: 3D models, PCBs, other prototypes.
 This is very incomplete documentation of those things that don't yet have or won't have their own repo.

-It's probably mostly focused on 3D models I make in Fusion 360, but there's gonna end up being a lot here.
+It's probably mostly focused on 3D models I make in Fusion 360, but there's gonna be a lot in here.

 ***Please support my work via Patreon, Ko-Fi, Venmo, Paypal, Cash App, etc. so I can continue making things.***